lkilcher/dolfyn/doc-src/basics.rst

 Dataset/DataArray attributes can be accessed as follows::

   >> dat.blank_dist
-  0.41
+  0.4

   >> dat.attrs['fs']
   1.0

 Note here that the display information includes the size of each array, it's coordinates and attributes.
 Active DataArray coordinates are signified with a '*'.
-The units of most variables are in the *MKS* system (e.g., velocity is in meters/second), and angles are in degrees.
+The units of most variables are in the *MKS* system (e.g., velocity is in m/s), and angles are in degrees.
 Units are saved in relevant DataArrays as attributes; see the :ref:`units` section for a complete list of the units of |dlfn| variables.

-Subsetting data
+Subsetting Data
 ---------------

 Xarray has its own built-in methods for `selecting data  <http://xarray.pydata.org/en/stable/user-guide/indexing.html>`_.